TheSumsito/techk-app/README.md

 # ------------ NOTE ------------------------
 Run this code in your terminal to reinstall dependencies and enjoy this service-
 - npm install
+# VALIDATIONS !!!!
+EMAIL: RESCUED FROM THE API REQRES OF REGISTERED USERS: https://reqres.in
+PASSWORD: cityslicka
+# PD: HOW IS A TESTING API THE PASSWORD IS USED FOR ANY USER REGISTERED IN THE API

+THANKS :)

 # -------------------- Apis Worked -------------------------